cecilia-lin/CSE151A_Pokemon_Classification/FINAL.md

 ### Models

 1. **Logistic Regression**:
    We knew that using Logistic Regression would not be a good idea for this usecase because images often have non-linear relations and it also can't adjust for zoom in images, the idea behind doing this was to make sure the initial pre-processing works well and also get a good baseline model.
-As expected, the model did not perform well, so we had our eyes set on SVC and KNN to see how well of an improvement can we get.
+As expected, the model did not perform well, so we had our eyes set on SVC to see how well of an improvement can we get.

 2. **SVM**:
    We again had an idea that SVM wouldn't be the best model to use since it again captures linear-relations, but it would be better that Logistic Regression since using kernel methods would allow us to have non-linear modifications for individual features.
 The idea was to test the new method we've learned in class and expreiment with how well it works.
 It did offer a significant improvement over the last method but still fell short on our expectations.
-So we continued on the second model we wanted to test, the KNN
+So we continued on the next model we wanted to test, the Resnet18

-3. **KNN**
-   This was pure experiment, we thought using grouping similar images to get the label would result in good performance, but we were unsure on if it would be successful in using pixel values to group images, as many factors like brightness, colors, etc would come in play.
-The results were disappointing as the performance was worse than before, so we decided to move onto Deep Learning models.

-4. **ResNet18**
+3. **ResNet18**
    We knew that Deep Learning would outperform traditional machine learning models in this case as it excels at catching complex relations in images, we chose resnet specifically becuase of the amount of recommendations it had online, and we decided to start with the most basic 18-layer variant of it which delivered excellent results, so we chose it as our final model and didn't contiue to train complex models

 ### Key ML Learnings from this Project
 1. **Class Imbalance**:
-   - Logistic Regression and KNN struggled with classifying the minority class, as evidenced by their low precision and recall for winged Pokémon.
+   - Logistic Regression struggled with classifying the minority class, as evidenced by their low precision and recall for winged Pokémon.
    - ResNet18 and SVM handled class imbalance better, with ResNet18 achieving the highest performance due to its ability to capture complex visual features.

 2. **Overfitting**:
    - ResNet18 achieved perfect training accuracy, but its excellent validation and test performance indicate effective mitigation of overfitting through techniques like data augmentation and weight decay.
-   - KNN exhibited overfitting, as evidenced by the large performance gap between training and test datasets.

 3. **Generalization**:
    - ResNet18 demonstrated the best generalization, with consistently high metrics across datasets.